Field Guide

 Parser tree-sitter · LSP · native compiler Store SQLite index · vector DB · graph DB · flat file Ranker heuristic · embedding · learned weights Runtime none · write · execute-sandbox Scope single-repo · suite · org-rollup Transport stdio · SSE · HTTP

-Five classes, declared up front
+Appliance classes, declared up front

 Before any scoring, every direct alternative sorts into one of these.
 The class tells you what the tool is for — and what it deliberately trades away to be good at it.